 - 4. Priority Needs Activities must address a high priority need identified in the County's FY 2013-2017 Consolidated Plan.
 Applications must describe how the priority need will be addressed and provide supporting data.
-Projects proposing to assist the homeless must address the local Homeless Continuum of Care priorities. - 5.
+Projects proposing to assist the homeless must address the Miami-Dade County Continuum of Care priorities. - 5.
 Organizational and Financial Capacity Applicants must demonstrate that they are fiscally sound and have the skills, ability, and experience required to achieve HUD's National Objective(s), and are able to meet other program requirements.
 Applicants will be evaluated on experience, organizational and administrative capacity, financial capacity, and management.
 This will include a review of resumes, financial statements, monitoring reports, audit findings, and complete inspections of new proposed activity locations. - 6.
 Leveraging Applicants must show that they have other sources of funding available for the proposed activity.
 Since the County uses its federal and local funds to address funding gaps, other funding must exist to ensure timely project completion.
 Documentation must be provided with the application to verify the availability and commitments of leveraged resources.
 Applicants must have complete funding in place, except for the requested Gap Funding, and applicants must provide a sources and uses statement.
 Applicants must demonstrate maximum leveraging with non-County funds. - 7.
 Timely Completion Applicants must demonstrate that they have a history of completing projects in a timely manner.
 Timely completion is defined as two (2) years for construction. - 8.
 Track Record Previously funded Community Development Block Grant (CDBG), HOME, Neighborhood Stabilization Program (NSP), and Section 108 projects must be in good standing with respect to audit findings and have a favorable track record of completing projects on-time, submitting accurate and complete quarterly progress reports, and addressing all monitoring findings.
-If a project is not in good standing, PHCD can disqualify the application.
-Applicants with an existing PHCD contract that have either: 1) failed to demonstrate achievement of the National Objective; 2) failed to meet appropriate performance and timeliness measures under their existing CDBG, HOME, NSP and/or Section 108 loan agreements as well as SHIP and Surtax contractual requirements; or 3) are currently in a delinquent payment status with their existing County contracts shall be ineligible for funding under this FY 2018 RFA. - 9.
+Applicants with an existing PHCD contract that have any of the following contractual violations will not be recommended for funding: 1) failed to demonstrate achievement of the National Objective; 2) failed to meet appropriate performance and timeliness measures under their existing CDBG, HOME, NSP, SHIP, SURTAX, Section 108 loan agreements, and other Miami-Dade County contractual agreements; or 3) are currently in a delinquent payment status with their existing County contracts shall be ineligible for funding under this FY 2019 RFA. - 9.
 Site Control Applicants must demonstrate site control (i.e., title, lease agreement, firm purchase contract, Option to Purchase, Option to Lease Long-Term agreement, or Local Government Resolution) of the proposed site for which funding is being applied for. - 10.
 Subsidy Per Unit For affordable housing projects, agencies must show that the subsidy per unit does not exceed established standards.
-For HOME funded projects, HUD sets the maximum subsidy per unit annually. - 11.
+For HOME-funded projects, HUD sets the maximum subsidy per unit annually. - 11.
 Geographic Location For Federal funding, priority will be given to activities located in the NRSAs and Eligible Block Groups.
 Applications must describe how these areas and the residents will be served by the proposed activity. - 12.
-Payment and Performance Bond for projects that involve construction or rehabilitation work, the County requires the applicant provide the County with a Payment and Performance Bond in the full amount of the construction contract, naming the County as a dual obligee.
-For projects which involve construction or rehabilitation work on County-owned property, the County shall require, prior to the commencement of any work on the property, a payment and performance bond that meets the requirements set forth in Florida Statutes, Section 255.05, which bond shall be in the full amount of the construction contract covering all contractors, subcontractors, or materials providers downstream from the developer, including but not limited to the General Contractor, and naming the County as a dual obligee.
-In lieu of an applicant providing a Payment and Performance Bond, the County may, at its sole and absolute discretion, accept a Letter of Credit in an amount to be determined by the County, in its sole and absolute discretion.
-However, the County shall in no event be required to accept any alternative to the Payment and Performance Bond.
+Total Development Costs Maximum Total Development Costs Per Unit requirements exclusive of Land Costs